Academic year: Portugal

+Usually there are other small holidays around Carnival (in February), around 2 or 3 days, but not every school does it.

+Students from years that have Final Exams (9th grade, 11th and 12th grade), usually end their classes some days/weeks before the others.

 Romania

 Summer breaks run from late May-mid-June to early-mid-September and are around 13–15 weeks long.
 Pupils/students in the 8th and 12th grades usually enter summer break a week or two earlier than everyone else from other grades.

 Spring breaks are usually one to two weeks long, between late March and early May depending on the dates of both Orthodox and Catholic Easter.
 There can be two spring breaks if the Catholic and Orthodox Easter dates are very different.

 Winter break is three weeks long (it usually starts in the third or fourth week of December and it ends on the second or third Monday of January).